Release & Upgrade Policy

 Do not post vulnerability details in public issues.

-Compatibility Statement
+Upgrade Statement

 Current status: Carapace ships a stable release line, beginning with v0.1.0.

-Stable-release compatibility policy is active:
+Stable-release upgrade policy is active:

 Historical preview-tag guidance: